Tutorial for Blocks¶

 Exploding Block References¶

-This is an advanced feature and because ezdxf is still not a CAD application, the results may no be perfect.
-Non uniform scaling lead to incorrect results for text entities (TEXT, MTEXT, ATTRIB) and some other entities like HATCH with arc or ellipse path segments.
+This is an advanced feature and the results may not be perfect.
+A non-uniform scaling lead to incorrect results for text entities (TEXT, MTEXT, ATTRIB) and some other entities like HATCH with circular- or elliptic path segments.
+The “exploded” entities are added to the same layout as the block reference by default.

 for flag_ref in msp.query('INSERT[name=="FLAG"]'):